-- duly accredited by any reputable association of media person such as, but not limited to, the Philippine Information Agency Office of the Press Secretary, National Press Club (NPC), National Union of Journalists of the Philippines (NUJP), and Kapisanan ng mga Broadkaster sa Pilipinas (KBP) - b) "Editorial and/or News Department refers to editors-in-chief, news editors columnists, deskmen, reporters, correspondents and photographers on the part of the print media; and news editors, newscasters, commentators/announcer field reports, field correspondents, and cameramen on the part of the broadcast media. - c) "Front-line media person" specifically refers to those directly involved in data-gathering from the field, and news reporting whether in print, on television or on radio reporting whether in print, on television or on radio, such as, but not limited to, print reporters, cameramen, photo-journalists, radio reporters and television reporters. - d) "Journalist" shall mean any member of the Editorial and/or News Department including front-line media persons.
+- b) Editorial and/or News Department refers to editors-in-chief, news editors columnists, deskmen, reporters, correspondences and photographers on the part of the print media, and news editors, newscasters, commentators/announcer field reports, field correspondents, and cameramen on the part of the broadcast media. - c) "Front-in-line media person" specifically refers to those directly involved in data gathering from the field, and news reporting whether in print, on television or on radio reporting whether in print, on television or on radio, such as, but not limited to, print reporters, cameramen, photo-journalists, radio reporters and television reporters. - d) "Journalist" shall mean any member of the Editorial and/or News Department including front-line media persons. - SEC 4.
+Coverage, This Act shall apply all permanent, temporary, contractual and casual journalists employed by all existing media entities in the Philippines.

-SECTION 4.
-Coverage. - This Act shall apply all permanent, temporary, contractual and casual journalists employed by all existing media entities in the Philippines.
+Article II

-Article II DUTIES, OBLIGATIONS AND PROFESSIONAL CONDUCT
+DUTIES, OBLIGATIONS AND PROFESSIONAL CONDUCT

-SECTION 5.
-Duties and Obligations. - The journalist shall:
+SEC 5.
+Duties and Obigations.
+The journalist shall:

-- a) Discharge his/her duties with conscience and dignity; - b) Perform his/her duties with utmost respect for truth and honesty; - c) Exercise his/her profession without considerations of race, religion, nationality and party/political affiliation or social standing; - d) Perform other duties and functions their profession may require.
+- a) Discharge his/her duties with conscience and dignity; - b) Perform his/her duties with utmost respect for truth and honesty; - c) Exercise his/her profession without considerations of race, religion, nationality and party/political affiliation or social standing; - d) Perform other duties and functions their profession may require. - SEC 6.
+Code of Professional Conduct.
+Within six (6) months from the approval of this Act, the Press Secretary, upon consultation with existing journalists' organization, shall formulate and prepare a Code of Professional Conduct or Journalists which shall be disseminated as widely as possible.

-SECTION 6.
-Code of Professional Conduct. - Within six (6) months from the approval of this Act, the Press Secretary, upon consultation with existing journalists' organizations, shall formulate and prepare a Code of Professional Conduct or Journalists which shall be disseminated as widely as possible.
+Article III

-Article III HOURS OF WORK, WORKING CONDITIONS, SALARIES AND RENUMERATIONS
+HOURS OF WORK, WORKING CONDITIONS SALARIES AND RENUMERATIONS

-SECTION 7.
-Normal Hours of Work. - The normal hours of work of any journalist shall not exceed eight (8) hours a day or forty-eight (48) hours a week.
+SEC 7.
+Normal Hours of Work.
+The normal hours of work of any journalist shall not exceed eight (8) hours a day or forty eight (48) hours a week.